Skip to content

 To interact with or display third-party content, we need your consent.

-Here, you are an indefinable blob with tentacles, making your way out of an underground research station while gleefully devouring humans.
+Here, you are an undefinable blob with tentacles, making your way out of an underground research station while gleefully devouring humans.
 While the scientists all panic, the security is much more resilient.
-Occasionally, you might get too fat from all the eating and can’t fit through narrow passages.
-In these moments, you have to shed some mass.
+Occasionally, it also happens that you become too fat from all the eating and can no longer fit through narrow passages.
+In these moments, you have to shed extra mass.
 This makes you more agile but also more vulnerable to any kind of injury.

 Also interesting: The 5 Best Open-World Games for Extensive Exploration

-“Carrion” teaches less fear to the player and instead gives them the opportunity to spread fear and terror themselves.
-What might seem like a simple trick turns out to be a brilliant move, skillfully implemented in gameplay.
+“Carrion” teaches less fear to the player but gives them the opportunity to spread fear and terror themselves.
+What may seem like a simple trick turns out to be a brilliant move that is skillfully implemented in gameplay.
 We wish you bon appétit at the great researcher feast.

 Doki Doki Literature Club

-Cute anime schoolgirls with big doe eyes and short skirts—only “Animal Crossing” looks more harmless.
+Cute anime schoolgirls with big doe eyes and short skirts–only “Animal Crossing” looks more harmless.
 And this is supposed to be a horror game?
-Even the TECHBOOK editorial team was initially skeptical, but “Doki Doki Literature Club” has a reputation that precedes it.
+Even in the TECHBOOK editorial team, there was initial skepticism, but “Doki Doki Literature Club” has a reputation that precedes it.
 And rightly so.

-Gameplay-wise, this so-called visual novel is extremely simple: You click through drawn still images and text panels, nothing more.
+In terms of gameplay, the so-called visual novel is extremely simple: You click through drawn still images and text panels, nothing more.
 No quick reactions or tactical maneuvers are required here.
-You simply follow the dialogues that depict the characters’ everyday lives for the first two hours.
+You simply follow the dialogues, which for the first two hours trace the everyday life of the characters.

 Youtube placeholder